ironbox1995/sound_recognition/README.md

 Baidu cloud service is use in this project

-the communication between our code and the software was using HTTP
+the communication between our code and the software(Technomatix of Siemens) was using HTTP